StarManTheGamer/poly-newdocs/docs/objects/ui/UIImage.md

 # UIImage

-:polytoria-UIImage: UIImage is a class for displaying images in your game's UI.
+:polytoria-UIImage: UIImage is a class for displaying images in your place's UI.

 {{ inherits("UIField") }}